-There have been no further developments on this matter during the past quarter.
+There have been no further developments on this matter during this period.

-1.3 Interactions with the National Astronomical Observatory of Japan (NAOJ)
+Interactions with the National Astronomical Observatory of Japan (NAOJ)

 The ALMA Board met with representatives of the NAOJ, via video link, at their meeting of February 24-25 in Washington DC.
 It was decided that the JAO would continue to support the Board Japan Negotiating Team in technical and programmatic areas prior to meetings between the Negotiating Team and its Japanese counterpart.
-One of these preparatory meetings between the JAO and NAOJ is scheduled for March 26 in Socorro, New Mexico.
+One of these preparatory meetings between the JAO and NAOJ is scheduled for late March.